Other People: Goldwater Memorial Hospital

 At first I signed up as a weekend volunteer.
-After six months, I asked and received permission from the administration to photograph.
+After six months, I asked and received permission to photograph.
 By that time I felt some comfort and acceptance by the people I got to know.
-In the beginning, too afraid to point my camera at a face, I photographed body parts with trembling hands.
-Slowly I grew braver but always with respect and clouded with guilt and trepidation.

-I was sent on assignment to photograph one of the resident-patients who was struck with a very debilitating case of MS. The photo essay ran for ten pages, July, 1981.
-Anne Fadiman was the writer assigned.
-After excerpts from my journal were included in the article, I lost my permission to photograph.
+Life sent me on assignment with the writer Anne Fadiman to photograph Carrie at Goldwater, who was struck with a very debilitating case of MS. The photo essay ran for ten pages in July 1981.

 In 2014, the Goldwater Hospital buildings were razed and all the patients relocated.